-The boy, who cannot be named because he is under 18, pleaded not guilty to murder but guilty to the manslaughter of Urantsetseg Tserendorj on 29 January 2021.
+The boy who cannot be named because of his age, pleaded not guilty to murder but guilty to the manslaughter of 49-year-old Uransetseg Tserendorj on 29 January 2021.